tronicgr/Thanos4U-firmware/Latest_Firmware/README.md

 - Added option to skip Standby state and move the actuators directly to Park position upon finishing the motion tasks.
 - Added numerous automation and feedback regarding integration with Simhub, to automate start-stop of the whole platform, and even power off servos on exit or when the motion is idle.
 A list of the available option will appear on Simhub if supported by the firmware.
 The new automation allows for very smooth transitions between playing game, or pausing, or handling estop.

 - This firmware update will restore factory defaults, to force change of some parameters to work better with Simhub automation.
-If you have eRacing Lab actuator kit, you can restore the factory defaults that fit best for the actuators, by holding <DOWN> direction button and press-release the <RESET> button (150mm stroke, 75 pulses backtrack, Power save on 2 mins idle, etc)
+If you have eRacing Lab actuator kit, you can restore the factory defaults that fit best for the actuators, by holding DOWN direction button and press-release the RESET button (150mm stroke, 75 pulses backtrack, Power save on 2 mins idle, etc)

 - The current Config tool will be able to adjust the basic parameters until new one is released to give access to power saving parameters, backtrack options and extra belt tensioner options.

 - some Simhub screenshots:
-- .

 ![Alt Text](https://github.com/tronicgr/Thanos4U-firmware/blob/main/Latest_Firmware/media/Thanos4U_SH_screen1.jpg)
 ![Alt Text](https://github.com/tronicgr/Thanos4U-firmware/blob/main/Latest_Firmware/media/Thanos4U_SH_screen2.jpg)